-Mauritius offshore companies
+Mauritius offshore companies in 2023

 - Furthermore, both companies are also exempt from paying i) withholding tax on earning interest and dividends remitted abroad; and ii) capital gains tax;